-This Keto Dutch baby pancake has all the qualities of a pancake, popover, and a crepe – in one giant delicious skillet pancake.
+This keto Dutch baby pancake has all the qualities of a pancake, popover, and crepe—in one giant, delicious skillet pancake.
 It’s perfect for a lazy weekend breakfast, brunch, or even dessert!

 With only a few basic keto pantry ingredients and a short time in the oven, you can have a showstopper of a keto Dutch pancake that your loved ones will happily devour.